davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

       └──□ products-67fc9fb79b-p7jk9  Pod          ✔ Running     27m  ready:1/1
 ```

-If the `prePromotionAnalysis` goes well, we can see that offline applications have the version v1.1.1 and the new attribute description, but the online has not changed.
+If the `prePromotionAnalysis` goes well, we can see that offline applications have the version v1.1.1 and the new attribute description, but the online version has not changed.

 This is our current status:
 ![Shop Step 1](../images/rollout-blue-green-step-1.png)